Symptoms of Gonorrhea in Men and Women

 Like many other STIs, gonorrhea often doesn’t cause any symptoms, especially in women.
 It can be difficult to recognise the infection, as some of the symptoms can easily go unnoticed.
 Half of the women who do develop gonorrhea symptoms (about 30% to 50% of patients) have abnormal vaginal discharge and one in four encounters pain in the lower abdomen.
 Less common symptoms of gonorrhoea include pain when urinating, heavier periods or spotting.
 The vaginal discharge may also have an unusual appearance, it may be watery or creamy, look similar to blood or even slightly green.

 These symptoms in women can go unnoticed or be mistaken for another type of infection – such as a common yeast infection, which can be treated with over-the-counter medication.
-However, an abnormal vaginal discharge can be the sign of a variety of conditions and infections (including other STIs), so it’s important to seek medical help and identify the cause.
+However, an abnormal vaginal discharge can be a sign of a variety of conditions and infections (including other STIs), so it’s important to seek medical help and identify the cause.

 Early signs of gonorrhea in men